 Family Constellation TherapyJun 30, 2022

 Dr Ameet shares about the body response to stress with adrenal glands, inflammation, gut health and liver health.
-He then shares about emotional trauma and how to deal with it from the perspective of family constellation therapy.
+He then shares about emotional holistic trauma therapy and how to deal with it from the perspective of family constellation therapy.
 He also shares about how to get to the root of emotional issues.

 Scroll down to get to Dr Ameet podcast and YouTube videos!